Written in cooperation with @SCW_Nuggie.

 Total count of visually confirmed rebel ATGM launches for 2015 jumped to 497*.

 * Around the time of the Jaysh al Fatah offensive in Idlib, online pro-government supporters started to mass-reports rebel YouTube channels (and other photo/video sharing websites) which resulted in many videos and whole channels being deleted.
-Since at that time archiving, Syrian Civil War footage wasn’t very common a disproportionate percentage of combat footage presumably permanently.
+Since at that time archiving, Syrian Civil War footage wasn’t very common a disproportionate percentage of combat footage has been presumably lost.
 Based on available references without this loss of visual evidence, the number for 2015 would most likely be over 600 ATGM launches.

 Syrian Rebel Use of ATGMs in 2016